-Please describe the inherent opportunities that are driven by changes in other climate-related developments driver y opportunity to provide low carbon besterpment new market demand.
-Certain existing Podenta/sanjact Timeframe Direct/ Indirect Likelihood Magnitude of impact anesoliffication menanicial thisplications manages Management opportentiest related to d risk and opportunity management identification markets are assigning premium value to low carbon transportation fuels and coal is being phased out and replaced by natural gas as the fuel of choice for power generation.
-Husky is well positioned to benefit from these trends in consumer behaviour as it has growth opportunities in natural gas and ethanol blended transportation fuels.
-The Company's Lloydminster Ethanol Plant currently provides ethanol to the B.C. market to support blending requirements to meet the province's Renewable & Low Carbon Fuels Requirements Regulation.
-Opportunity Effects: Increased consumer demand for low carbon transportation fuels and natural gas could result in new revenue opportunities. these opportunities have the potential to inform Husky's investment decisions.
-For example, if consumer preference shifts to low carbon fuels for transportation and natural gas for power generation, Husky may allocate greater resources to these growth areas. consumer behaviour through several mechanisms: The Company's enterprise risk matrix with mitigation strategies is reviewed by the Audit Committee quarterly and provided to the Board of Directors annually.
-Through the application of this risk matrix over time, the company will be able to determine the appropriate response to changing markets as they develop.
-This includes allocating resources as appropriate to growth opportunities in natural gas, and ethanol blended transportation fuels.
-Husky also has a formal opportunity identification processes into everyday business operations at a corporate services level.
-There are no additional material costs to identify and manage the opportunities described in this response at this time.
+Opportunity driver opportunities in natural gas pro destimpand ethanol-blended gasoline.
+Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact pi eśti filated sh ififia a drav - gali pi da drav - strategies is Management the Audit manage the opportunities management Lloydminster Ethanol Plant currently provides low carbon intensity ethanol to the B.C. market to support blending requirements to meet the province's Renewable and Low Carbon Fuels Requirements Regulation.
+Opportunity Effects: Increased consumer demand for low-carbon transportation fuels and natural gas could result in new revenue opportunities. transportation and natural gas for power generation, Husky may allocate greater resources to these growth areas. committee quarterly and provided to the Board of Directors annually.
+Through the application of this risk matrix over time, the Company will be able to determine the appropriate response to changing markets as they develop.
+This includes allocating resources as appropriate to growth opportunities in natural gas, and ethanol- blended gasoline.
+For example, the Company's Lloydminster Ethanol Plant currently provides low carbon intensity ethanol to the B.C. market to support blending requirements to meet the province's Renewable and Low Carbon Fuels Requirements at this time.
 If any of these opportunities are determined to warrant further study, a formal project sanctioning process would follow with the appropriate decision gates as needed.
 Costs would be refined at each of these gates.